CT High School Students Injured in Car Crash

 Medical personnel transported the driver of the Hyundai SUV and two children occupants to the hospital for treatment of serious injuries.
 The driver of the truck and the high school students were also transported to the hospital for their injuries.
 Reports suggest that none of the injuries are life threatening.
 Authorities shut down the road for a certain amount of time for the initial investigation.

 The negligence of one motorist can cause injuries to others on the road.
 A car crash can be a burdensome event for victims who suffer from serious injuries.
 Victims may also face high medical costs and lost wages while they recover.
 Individuals who have suffered injuries due to the acts of another individual may have the right to file personal injury claims against the other party.
 The civil court system in Connecticut may award financial relief if evidence demonstrates the other party to be responsible for the injuries that occurred.
+A New Haven personal injury attorney can help to review your legal options.

 Source: NBC Connecticut, "6 Hospitalized After Crash on Route 17 in Middletown", , April 9, 2014